 Buy Now, Pay Later providers who are not technologically savvy or don’t have the right level of backing will likely extend a low offer rate of 70% or below, and even when they are able to extend payment terms, they won’t be able to offer in real time.
-Instead, customers will have to wait for a few minutes which destroys your conversion rate, or worse fill out credit application forms.
+Instead, customers will have to wait for a few minutes – which destroys your conversion rate – or worse still, fill out credit application forms.
 A slow escalation process and delayed response times are also telling signs of a below average BNPL solution provider.

 Leaders will likely be able to offer BNPL options to at least 80% of your customers in real time thanks to automated credit and fraud checks, sub-second answers, the ability to offer large credit limits when required and clear rejection codes.
 In rare occurrences when a real time decision cannot be made, your provider will be able to respond quickly and escalate the case appropriately, ensuring that as few customers as possible are lost to the competition.

-Clearly, the high offer rate extended by leading B2B BNPL providers is partly dependent on their tech performance, but technology is such an important factor to evaluate when choosing a Buy Now, Pay Later solution that we at Hokodo consider it as a criterion all of its own.
+Clearly, the high offer rate extended by leading B2B BNPL providers is partly dependent on their tech performance, but technology is such an important factor to evaluate when choosing a Buy Now, Pay Later solution that we consider it as a criterion all of its own.